-Earwigs are attracted to light.
+Earwigs are attracted to lights.
 They can become a nuisance on porches and patios on summer evenings.
 In the morning they will be gathered under things like cushions that were left outside overnight.

 Earwigs move into homes to find food or because of a change in weather.

-Females typically lay between 30 and 50 eggs, but actual numbers depend on the species.
+Females typically lay between 30 and 50 but actual numbers depend on species.
 After hatching, the nymphs undergo four to five molts until they become adults.

 Signs of an Earwig Infestation

-Homeowners often find earwigs in areas where there is water—kitchens, bathrooms and laundries.
+Homeowners often find them in areas where there is water – kitchens, bathrooms, and laundries.
 Earwigs can also find their way into bedrooms and family rooms.
 They turn up in almost every part of the house.